-This post shows students and new users steps to enable TPM 2.0 (Trusted Platform Module) so that their PC is compatible with installing and run Windows 11, and is also able to download and install all Windows updates
+This post shows students and new users steps to enable TPM 2.0 (Trusted Platform Module) so that their PC is compatible with installing and running Windows 11a and can download and install all Windows updates.

-Microsoft puts some basic requirements to install or upgrade to Windows 11.
+Microsoft has some basic requirements to install or upgrade to Windows 11.
 One of these requirements is to have TPM 2.0 enabled in your system UEFI/BIOS.

-If your system’s motherboard supports TPM 2.0 but it’s not enabled, you need to go through the UEFI/BIOS setup and enable it so that you can install or upgrade to Windows 11 and continue receiving updates and supports from Microsoft.
+Suppose your system’s motherboard supports TPM 2.0, but it’s not enabled.
+In that case, you need to go through the UEFI/BIOS setup and enable it so that you can install or upgrade to Windows 11 and continue receiving updates and supports from Microsoft.

 TPM is a security technology that increases the system’s security against software vulnerabilities.
-TPM allows for use of these Windows features, including BitLocker Drive Encryption, Data Execution Prevention, Windows Hello, Secure Boot, and Measured Boot, etc.
+TPM allows for using these Windows features, including BitLocker Drive Encryption, Data Execution Prevention, Windows Hello, Secure Boot, Measured Boot, etc.

 With TPM 2.0 enabled, passwords, certificates, or encryption keys stored on the chip will prevent access to these sensitive data from hackers’ malicious programs, and that’s why it’s good to have it enabled.

-Below we’ll show you how to find out if your PC is TPM 2.0 compatible and/or how to enable it if not.
+Below we’ll show you how to find out if your PC is TPM 2.0 compatible and how to enable it.

 How to verify if PC supports TPM 2.0

 As mentioned above, one of Windows 11 requirements is to have TPM 2.0 enabled and CPUs that support it.
-The easiest way to find out if your PC supports TPM 2.0 is to run the Windows 11 PC Health Check app.
+The easiest way to determine if your PC supports TPM 2.0 is to run the Windows 11 PC Health Check app.

-The app will tell you if your PC is compatible and/or have TPM 2.0 enabled.
+The app will tell you if your PC is compatible and has TPM 2.0 enabled.

-If you have an AMD Ryzen 2000 CPU or newer, or an Intel 8000-series CPU or newer, then you almost certainly have a processor that supports TMP 2.0 module.
+If you have an AMD Ryzen 2000 CPU or newer or an Intel 8000-series CPU or newer, you almost certainly have a processor supporting TMP 2.0 module.
 If your CPU supports it, your motherboard will most certainly have it.

 If unsure of your PC TPM status, follow the steps below.